PowerShell/platyPS/docs/Get-MarkdownMetadata.md

 # Get-MarkdownMetadata
 ## SYNOPSIS
-Gets the markdown header metadata in the form of a hashtable.
+Gets metadata from the header of a markdown file.
 ## SYNTAX

 ### FromPath (Default)